RustCrypto/stream-ciphers/README.md

 ## Warnings

+Crates in this repository do not provide any authentification!
+Thus ciphertext integrity is not verified, which can lead to serious vulnerabilities!

-Crates in this repository have not yet received any formal cryptographic and security reviews.
+Crates have not yet received any formal cryptographic and security reviews.

 **USE AT YOUR OWN RISK.**